abap2UI5-addons/table-maintenance/README.md

 ## table-maintenance
-SM30 in your Browser – No Need for Eclipse or SAP GUI Installation
+Maintain Tables in Your Browser – No Need for Eclipse or SAP GUI Installation

 #### Content